New Partition Identities From $C_{\ell}^{(1)}$-Modules: Arrays with odd width

 Let $\mathcal N=\mathcal N_5=\mathcal N_{C^{(1)}_2}$ be the array of natural numbers

 This array consists of two copies of the set of natural numbers $\mathbb N$ and the additional set of odd numbers, arranged in $5$ rows, with diagonals of width $w=5$.
 Numbers increase by one going to the right on any diagonal.
 We shall consider elements in these sets as different, say ``colored'' by their position in the array.
-For example, number $7$ appears three times on three different places of the array $\mathcal N$ and we consider $7$ in the first row different from the other two.
-We say that two elements are {\it adjacent} if they are simultaneously on two adjacent rows and two adjacent diagonals.
-For example, $6$ and $8$ in the scond row are adjacent to $7$ in the first row and, just as well, adjacent to $7$ in the third row.
-We say that the set $\{a_1,a_2,a_3,a_4,a_5\}$ is a downward path $\mathcal Z$ in $\mathcal N$ if $a_i$ is in $i$-th row and if $(a_i, a_{i+1})$ is a pair of two adjacent elements for all $i$.
+For example, the number $7$ appears three times on three different places of the array $\mathcal N$ and we consider $7$ in the first row different from the other two.
+We say that two elements in an array are {\it adjacent} if they are simultaneously on two adjacent rows and two adjacent diagonals.
+For example, $6$ and $8$ in the second row are adjacent to $7$ in the first row and, just as well, adjacent to $7$ in the third row.
+We say that the set $\{a_1,a_2,a_3,\dots\}$ is a downward path $\mathcal Z$ in an array if $a_i$ is in the $i$-th row and if $(a_i, a_{i+1})$ is a pair of two adjacent elements for all $i$.
 For example, $\mathcal Z=\{7,6,5,4,5\}$ is a downward path in $\mathcal N$ and there are altogether $2^4$ downward paths through $7$ in the first row.
+In Section \ref{An algorithm} we shall consider downward paths which start from the top row, but need not reach the bottom row. $\mathcal Z=\{7,6,5,4\}$ is an example of such downward path---we shall say that this $\mathcal Z=\{7,6,5,4\}$ ends at $4$ in the fourth row.

 We consider colored partitions

 where $f_a$ is the frequency of the part $a\in\mathcal N$ in the colored partition (\ref{E:colored partition on the array}) of $n$.
 Let $k_0, k_1, k_2\in\mathbb N_0$, $k=k_0+k_1+k_2>0$.
 We say that an array of frequencies $\mathcal F$